CoKe: Localized Contrastive Learning for Robust Keypoint Detection: Introduction

-We perform our experiments in two situations.
-First, we show on the PASCAL 3D+ dataset that CoKe performs mostly on par, and often even better, compared to state-of-the-art related work that have holistic representations (Stacked Hourglass Networks, MSS-Net~\cite{ke2018multi}) and to approaches that use additional supervision in terms of detailed 3D object geometries (StarMap~\cite{zhou2018starmap}).
-In addition, CoKe also outperforms SHG on the MpII and the ObjectNet3D dataset.
-These results are remarkable as CoKe performs keypoint detection independently without any geometric constraints between the keypoints.
-Also note that CoKe works on all these datasets while, for example, the best results on MpII are often achieved by architectures that are specialized for human keypoint detection.
-Second, we show that CoKe performs exceptionally well when objects are partially occluded, due to its localized keypoint representation.
-Our contributions in this work are as follows: \begin{itemize} \item We introduce a new approach to keypoint detection that is simple, works for a wide range of object classes, and is non-holistic. \item We introduce a general framework for contrastive representation learning in localization problems.
-Specifically, we generalize the current paradigm of learning a single vectorial representation of an image, towards learning tensor-shaped representations.
-We make this possible by significantly reducing the computational complexity through efficient approximations.
-Our generalized framework could be useful for other problems in vision, such as sub-pixel localization, part-based detection or image segmentation. \item For non-occluded objects, we outperform related work on PASCAL3D+\cite{xiang2014beyond}, ObjectNet3D\cite{xiang2016objectnet3d}, MPII\cite{andriluka14cvpr} by a small but significant margin, despite being much simpler and non-holistic. \item We achieve exceptional robustness to partial occlusion when compared to related work. \end{itemize}
+The proposed approximations enable an efficient contrastive learning of keypoint detectors.
+We evaluate CoKe on several datasets including PASCAL 3D+, MPII, and ObjectNet3D.
+We observe that CoKe performs on par, and often even better, compared to SOTA related work (Stacked Hourglass Networks, MSS-Net~\cite{ke2018multi}) and to approaches that use additional supervision in terms of detailed 3D object geometries (StarMap~\cite{zhou2018starmap}).
+These results are remarkable as CoKe works well on all these datasets while, for example, the best results on MPII are often achieved by architectures that are specialized for human keypoint detection.
+We also observe that when compared to related work, CoKe is exceptionally robust to partial occlusion and unseen object poses.
+Our main contributions are: \begin{enumerate} \item We introduce a contrastive learning framework for keypoint detection. \item CoKe performs very well on various keypoint detection datasets for rigid and articulated objects. \item CoKe achieves exceptional robustness to partial occlusion and previously unseen object poses. \end{enumerate}